 5. Squirt Gun Painting

-Throw out boring painting activity plans and roll out the big guns.
-Or the water guns in this case.
-Load up some water pistols with fun water paints and let the fun begin!
-Let kids squirt the guns at some blank papers and see what colorful creations they can come up with.
+Throw out those boring painting activity plans and roll out the big guns, or the water guns in this case.
+Load up some water pistols with a variety of water paints before passing them off to your preschoolers.
+Then, let the fun begin by allowing them to squirt their guns at some blank canvas to see what colorful creations they’ll come up with.

 Learn More: Fireflies and Mudpies